Stop Spam Emails from Your Own Address

 2. Select Security in the left-hand menu.

-3. Choose View my sign-in activity below Account on the right.
+3. Choose View my sign-in activity under Account.

 Check Outlook Sign-InsCheck Outlook Sign-Ins

-You’ll then see a list of your recent sign-ins.
-If you see one that was not you, you can pick This wasn’t me and follow the prompts.
+You'll see a list of recent sign-ins.
+If one wasn't you, select This wasn't me and follow the prompts.

-You can also check to see if your email was leaked in a data breach using a couple of simple tools.
+You can also check whether your email appeared in a known data breach:

-Additionally, here are a handful signs that your account has likely not been hacked and the problem is, in fact, email spoofing:
+Signs that your account has likely not been hacked and you're dealing with spoofing:

-⚠️ Important: If you see strange account activity, are involved in a breach, or notice the opposite of any of the above list items, then it’s possible your account has been compromised.
-For what to do next, see our complete “what to do if your email is hacked” guide.
+⚠️ Important: If you see strange account activity, find your address in a breach, or notice the opposite of any of the above, your account may be compromised.
+See our complete "What to do if your email is hacked" guide.

 How Do I Stop Spam Emails From Myself?